Testimonials

 Warren George of Audio Zephyr was highly recommended.

 I presented my very sad D35 to Warren to execute all repairs and maintenance.
-He suggested an ivory saddle fit and remove the under-saddle pickup to achieve the best possible transmission of sound to the guitar body.
-He replaced this with a K&K that is fixed inside the guitar body under the saddle.
+He suggested to fit an ivory saddle and remove the under-saddle pickup to achieve the best possible transmission of sound to the guitar body.
+He replaced this with a K&K that is fixed inside the guitar body under the saddle area.

 Once all repairs and maintenance were complete, I collected my repaired D35.
 When I played it for the first time, it was like an entirely different instrument.